zetmosoma10/invoice-client/README.md

 # Invoice App

 This is the **Frontend Invoice app** built with **React.js + Vite** for creating and updating invoices.
 Users are able to register and login with jwt auth, and perform CRUD operation for invoices.
-Users also get real-time email notification hen invoice created or updated.
+Users also get real-time email notification when invoices are created or updated.

 ## FEATURES